LinsiLin/Store-Database-System/README.md

 ## Section X: Testing
 In this section, I tested the integrity of my database model using the sample data inserted in section IV.

-# Final Course Project

-In this project, you will create a real application by using the database model you created in homework 1 and 2.
-Please refer to the following guidelines to complete your project.

 # Part 3: Final project

 In this part, I created a real application in Python using the database model I created in Part 1 and Part 2.
 It is a functional application (console, terminal or GUI) to represent the functionality of my store database model with real users.